-Treatment for adults with degenerative scoliosis often begins conservatively (nonsurgical) with anti-inflammatories and physical therapy.
-When these fail to provide relief, surgery may be warranted.
-Traditional open back fusion used to be the only surgery available to patients, and requires large incisions and dissection of the muscles and other soft tissues that help support the spine.
-The highly invasive nature of these operations typically leads to lengthy and arduous recoveries, making a return to a relatively normal lifestyle that much more difficult.
+Treatment for adults with degenerative scoliosis often begins conservatively (non-surgically) with anti-inflammatories and physical therapy.
+When these treatments fail to provide relief, surgery may be warranted.
+Traditional open back fusion used to be the only surgery available to patients, requiring large incisions and dissection of the muscles and other soft tissues that help support the spine.
+The highly invasive nature of this operation typically leads to lengthy and arduous recoveries, making a return to a relatively normal lifestyle much more difficult.

-Today, thanks to improvements in technology and surgical techniques, Laser Spine Institute is able to offer certain adults with degenerative lumbar scoliosis several minimally invasive alternatives to traditional open fusion.
-These procedures involve small incisions through which dilating tubes are inserted to gently push apart – not cut – muscles to gain access to the affected area of the spine.
-An endoscope and tiny surgical instruments are funneled through the tubes and used to:
+Today, because of improvements in technology and surgical techniques, Laser Spine Institute is able to offer certain adults with degenerative lumbar scoliosis several minimally invasive alternatives to traditional open fusion.
+These procedures involve small incisions through which dilating tubes are inserted to push apart – not cut – muscles to gain access to the affected area of the spine.
+Small surgical instruments are funneled through the tubes and used to:

-- Stabilize the affected segment of the spine by inserting supportive implants into empty disc spaces; surrounding the implants with a concentration of a patient’s own stem cells and bone graft material; and securing tiny plates, rods, and screws into the affected vertebrae; these procedures are known as transforaminal lumbar interbody stabilization (TLIS) and lateral lumbar interbody fusion (LLIF)
+- Stabilize the affected segment of the spine by inserting supportive implants into empty disc spaces; surrounding the implants with a concentration of a patient’s own stem cells and bone graft material; and securing small plates, rods and screws into the affected vertebrae; these procedures are known as transforaminal lumbar interbody fusion (TLIF) and lateral lumbar interbody fusion (LLIF).

-Adults with lumbar scoliosis can contact Laser Spine Institute to find out whether they are candidates for TLIS, LLIF, or another one of our minimally invasive procedures.
+Adults with lumbar scoliosis can contact Laser Spine Institute to find out whether they are candidates for TLIF, LLIF or another one of our minimally invasive procedures.